-For financial reporting purposes, most U.S. inventories are valued at the lower of cost, using the Last-In, First-Out (LIFO) method, or market.
+Most U.S. inventories are valued at the lower of cost, using the Last-In, First-Out (LIFO) method, or market.
 The balance of the U.S. inventories and inventories of consolidated operations outside the U.S. are valued at the lower of cost, using either the First-In, First-Out (FIFO) or weighted-average cost methods, or market.
 Distribution costs are classified as cost of products sold.